Interstate travel and health certificates, including U.S. airlines’ requirements

 - If you’re driving between states, or through several states, you may want to consider how likely it is that the issue will ever come up.
 Will I get a health certificate for Chloe when we drive to Eastern Oregon to visit my uncle later this year?
 Probably not, even though Oregon would like me to.

 - Flying is a different story.
 All U.S. airlines require you to obtain a health certificate before flying to another state with your checked dog, and you’ll be asked for that document by the ticketing agent.
 Most U.S. airlines don’t require that an in-cabin pet have a health certificate.
-(As you’ll see in the chart below, the only remaining exception is Hawaiian Airlines — and again, you should expect that the ticketing agent will ask for documentation.)
-Since it costs about $30 to get a health certificate, if you’re flying on a carrier other than Hawaiian, you may decide it’s worth it to do some quick research and see whether your plans are taking you between states that don’t have a health certificate requirement.
+(As you’ll see in the chart below, the only exceptions are Alaska Airlines and Hawaiian Airlines — and again, you should expect that the ticketing agent will ask for documentation.)
+Since it costs about $30 to get a health certificate, if you’re flying on a carrier other than Alaska or Hawaiian, you may decide it’s worth it to do some quick research and see whether your plans are taking you between states that don’t have a health certificate requirement.
 (You may, in fact, decide that even if the states on your itinerary do have a health certificate requirement, you’ll take the risk.
 I’d be lying if I said I hadn’t, myself.)

 - One final twist is that a health certificate is only good for 30 days after your vet signs it.
 Keep in mind that both ends of your journey need to be covered by the certificate, and don’t strand yourself in another state with a just-expired certificate.
 As you’ll see in the chart below, some airlines require that the certificate be issued within 10 days of travel, and others require that it be issued within 30 days of travel.
 If you’re going to get a health certificate for your dog, it’s simplest to get one within 10 days of travel.